Adrienne Byrne, MS

 Wichita, KS 67214

 For General Questions, please contact the Division of Health here.

 Medicare, Medicaid, private insurance and self-pay based on a sliding scale accepted as forms of payment for services rendered.

 All clinically suspect, as well as lab-confirmed, cases of reportable

-diseases should be reported to the Sedgwick County Health Department.
+diseases should be reported to the Sedgwick County Division of Health.

-Print a poster of Reportable Diseases for Clinicians.
+Print a poster of Reportable Diseases for Medical Providers

 Print a poster of